 Even though it is not heavily advertised, Big Lots does offer big purchase financing like furniture.
-They don’t have the application online but it is available in stores, typically mentioned by sales clerks or at the point of sale.
+They don’t have the application online but it is available in stores, typically promoted by sales clerks at the point of sale.

 Problem #1: Unusual Fees

 Really?
 A re-issued card fee?
 That might be expected on a prepaid debit card, but to charge this type of fee with a real credit card is ridiculous!
 In fact, there are no other credit cards in the market that charge this type of fee.

 In addition to that, the Big Lots application says you “may be charged” a fee for the following: